dheerajshenoy/cpp-func-impl.el/README.md

 + `cpp-func-impl-implement` - Implements the method at point.
 + `cpp-func-impl-implement-selected` - Implements selected methods from a class.
 + `cpp-func-impl-implement-all` - Implements all the method inside the class (assuming the point is inside the class).
++ `cpp-func-impl-implement-region` - Implements all methods inside the region.
++ `cpp-func-impl-implement-dwim` - Implements methods in a DWIM fashion.
 + `cpp-func-impl-concrete-class` - Creats a concrete class of the class where the point lies inside.